 Array

 To create a field that contains an array, select the data type associated with the values you'll store in the array.
 Iterable's data is flexible, so you can store arrays of any data type.
-However, if you need to index arrays of objects and maintain the independence of each object in the array, use the nested data type instead.
+However, if you need to index arrays of objects and maintain the relationships of each object in the array, use the nested data type instead.

 -